-This past Tuesday, Fuzzy Math led the last in a three-part series of focused workshops by Service Design Chicago leading up to the Service Design Jam Chicago.
+Fuzzy Math recently led the last in a three-part series of focused workshops by Service Design Chicago leading up to the Service Design Jam Chicago.
 It took place at the Chicago office of veteran product design firm Lunar Design and was organized by practitioner Rich Ekelman.

 Our theme was “Prototyping a Story” within the realm of Service Design, and rather than just give a slide-driven lecture, we built the evening around a workshop which started by way of a little talk.

 First, Fuzzy Math Co-Founder Mark Baldino shared principles and best practices of how we use the fundamentals of narrative to elucidate a “current state” experience for a product, platform, or service.
 He shared key insights about how unique needs of a process require different forms of storytelling.

 This is where we shifted from instruction to activity, and split into groups.
 To demonstrate how a story can describe a “future state” experience, we had attendees focus on solving a realistic problem and then considering how to storyboard their solution to the pain point.